CLI Reference

 Use this group when a session participates in AGH Network coordination.

-Query health and global observability streams
+Query global observability streams

 Generate shell completion scripts